 You might be thinking that your hair is too thick, too short or too curly to do anything truly new or interesting.
 You may have found yourself in the habit of asking your barber for the same cut month after month or maybe just shaving everything off for a quiet life.
-Whether you want to stick with something tried and tested like the buzz cut or think outside the box, we’ve put together a comprehensive and inspirational guide to the best black men haircuts.
+Whether you want to stick with something tried and tested or think outside the box, we’ve put together a list of the best black men haircuts.

 1. Box Fade

 The iconic that symbolised the golden era of hip-hop, the box fade brings all kinds of nostalgia.
 The box fade is back, with some thanks to the style making a big comeback on NBA courts.
 You might know it as the hi-top or flat top.
 It is the style that combines sides that taper down to a short length with a sharply-defined rectangular top.
 Yep, hence the name.
 Typically the hair is about 3-5 cm on top, although the way you rock it depends on your style and what suits your head.
 For a less dramatic look, opt for a gradual taper on the sides with a shorter, tight top.

 2. Afro Fade